bokulich-lab/q2-fondue/README.md

 - `--p-n-jobs` is a number of parallel download jobs (defaults to 1)
 - `--p-email` is your email address (required by NCBI)
 - `--o-metadata` is the output metadata artifact
-- `--o-failed-runs` is the list of all run IDs for which fetching metadata failed, with their corresponding error messages

 The resulting artifact will contain a TSV file with all the available metadata fields for all of the requested runs.